- As low as $770/Night

 2 bedrooms with 6 single bunk beds each (total of 12 single beds).

-For an additional $350/nighttime, you can access the attached 1,400 sq. ft. sanctuary, a striking multi-purpose space featuring comfortable seating, four couch beds, two dining/game tables, a stage, an 85" intelligent TV, and two half baths.
+For an additional $350/nighttime, you can access the attached 1,400 sq. ft. sanctuary, a gorgeous multi-purpose space featuring comfortable seating, four couch beds, two dining/game tables, a stage, an 85" intelligent TV, and two half baths.

-Step outside to enjoy our beautiful new 500 sq. ft. covered back porch.
+Step outside to enjoy our handsome new 500 sq. ft. covered back porch.
 The decor throughout the home reflects decades of our family’s appreciate for the area, featuring unique artifacts, natural treasures, and local art.

 Leave your car parked and discover Beaufort by foot, bicycle, or kayak!
 There’s plenty of parking for boat trailers, and public beaches are just a short 5–15 min. drive away (Radio Island or Atlantic Beach).
 Or take a ferry from Front Street to Rachel Carson Nature Preserve, Shackleford Banks, or Cape Lookout to experience wild ponies, dolphins, and pristine sands.